danielabar/meblog/src/markdown/ai-forecasts-fear-and-focus.md

 ## Negativity Bias

-If confident predictions are usually unreliable, why do the most alarming ones feel so compelling anyway?
+If confident predictions are usually unreliable, why do the most alarming ones feel so compelling?
 The answer has to do with how our brains allocate attention.

 Psychologists call this *negativity bias*: the tendency for negative information to carry more psychological weight than positive or neutral information.
 Threats, losses, and worst-case scenarios are processed more quickly, remembered more vividly, and exert a disproportionate influence on our judgments.

 This bias isn't a modern media invention.
 It's a feature of human cognition shaped by evolution.
 For most of human history, failing to notice danger carried far higher costs than overlooking opportunity.
 Missing a predator could be fatal; missing a benefit usually wasn't.
 Our brains evolved to err on the side of vigilance.

-TODO: Paul Rozin is a psychologist? scientist? what?
-Modern psychology has repeatedly confirmed this pattern.
-In a paper titled [Negativity Bias, Negativity Dominance, and Contagion](https://www.researchgate.net/publication/228778181_Negativity_Bias_Negativity_Dominance_and_Contagion), Paul Rozin and Edward Royzman showed that negative information is more potent than equivalent positive information, tends to dominate mixed evaluations, and spreads more easily through memory and social narratives.
+Modern psychology has confirmed this pattern.
+A research paper [Negativity Bias, Negativity Dominance, and Contagion](https://www.researchgate.net/publication/228778181_Negativity_Bias_Negativity_Dominance_and_Contagion) showed that negative information is more potent than equivalent positive information, tends to dominate mixed evaluations, and spreads more easily through memory and social narratives.
 A single negative element can outweigh many positives.

-TODO: Roy Baumeister is a psychologist? scientist? what?
-Roy Baumeister and colleagues extended this idea in [Bad Is Stronger than Good](https://www.researchgate.net/publication/46608952_Bad_Is_Stronger_than_Good), demonstrating that across relationships, learning, and social interaction, bad events have stronger and longer-lasting effects than good ones of similar intensity.
+Another paper [Bad Is Stronger than Good](https://www.researchgate.net/publication/46608952_Bad_Is_Stronger_than_Good), demonstrated that across relationships, learning, and social interaction, bad events have stronger and longer-lasting effects than good ones of similar intensity.
 Negative impressions form faster, are processed more deeply, and are harder to dislodge once established.

-Daniel Kahneman's *Thinking, Fast and Slow* ties these findings together, explaining how related mechanisms like loss aversion and the availability heuristic cause negative possibilities to loom larger in our minds, especially under uncertainty.
+These ideas were later synthesized for a broader audience by Daniel Kahneman, a psychologist and Nobel Prize winning behavioral economist, in [Thinking, Fast and Slow](https://www.penguinrandomhouse.ca/books/89308/thinking-fast-and-slow-by-daniel-kahneman/9780385676533).
+Kahneman explains how related mechanisms, such as loss aversion and the availability heuristic, cause negative possibilities to loom larger in our minds, especially under uncertainty.

 In today's media environment, this ancient survival mechanism is easy to exploit.
 Predictions framed around catastrophe, loss, or existential threat reliably outperform cautious, probabilistic analysis in the attention economy.
 A podcast teaser asking *Is AI going to end civilization?* or *Will AI take your job next quarter?* triggers a very different response than one about incremental productivity gains.
 This type of content feels impossible to ignore because it sounds like a threat.